pusher/pusher-http-dotnet/README.md

 # Pusher .NET Server library

-This is a .NET library for interacting with the Pusher REST API.
+This is a .NET library for interacting with the Pusher HTTP API.

 Registering at <http://pusher.com> and use the application credentials within your app as shown below.